k4cg/nichtparasoup/README.md

 being in the crawler.
 For 9gag you can add any site that hits the scheme `http://9gag.com/<topic>`.

-# contribution
+## contribution

+### server side & crawlers

+you find a crawler missing or not wirking? feel free to fill the gaps.

+writing a crawler will take less than halfe an hour. just grab one of the existing implementatiosn, copy it, modify it, resr it.

+don't forget to write a test config to `tests/configs` and use this for testing your work easily.

+if you like, you may also contribute a logo for the frontend. just follow the instructions from the `templates_raw/root/css/sourceIcons.css` file and compile the frontend afterwards.

+### frontend

-basically, check the repo out and initialize the template bundler
+basically, check out the repo and initialize the template bundler

 As the template bundler is a seperate repo you have to execute the following command if you want to use it (to create your own templates)